akycdi/Splinter/README.md

-Application to slpit bills with your friends
+MAUI cross platform application to split bills with your splitter!.